 while Volkswagen’s Vento gets 3 grab handles above doors, folding with coat hooks, rear centre armrest, ‘climatronic’ auto air-conditioning, rear parking sensors, steering mounted controls, bluetooth, USB, Aux-in, rear defogger, central locking system, speed sensing auto door locks etc.

-Still, comparatively, Vento lacks in features somehow, new Verna does get many new and modern types of equipment inside but not getting a touchscreen unit is a disappointment last but not the least Honda’s City which is offering more features than both Verna and Vento.
+Still, comparatively, Vento lacks in features somehow, new Verna does get many new and modern types of equipment inside but Honda City is offering more features than both Verna and Vento.

 These more features of City include three view modes in rear parking camera (wide, normal, top-down view), rear AC vents, touch-screened climate control etc while Verna on the other side has single view rear camera and rear AC vent etc is missing from it.
 And hence, for the extra and advanced features equipment in City, we give more score to it.